huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 - *PEPPOL BIS*: This is the international identification number for your organization.
 [Click the link](https://directory.peppol.eu/public/locale-en_US/menuitem-search) to find your id.
 - *REFERENCE NUMBER*: This is your order number with HUNT Cloud that ensures that the invoice is reaching you inside your organization.
 The format varies between organizations.

-**Pilot period**

-New labs may for testing purposes by entitled to a pilot period before the lab is metered is accordance with the services specifications.
-If applicable, this is included in dialogue with representatives from HUNT Cloud.

-- *SERVICES*: Specify one or more services included in the pilot period.
-- *END OF PILOT PERIOD*: Specify the date from where the specified services are metered in accordance with the services specifications.

-**Free quote**

-If certain cloud services are to be provided without charge (free quote).
-If applicable, this is included in dialogue with representatives from HUNT Cloud.

-- *FREE QUOTA*: Specify the quota that is provided without charge.
-- *END OF FREE QUOTA*: Specify the date from where the free quota period will end and the services will be metered in accordance with the Services Specification.

 **Advanced payment**

 You may make an advance payment to your invoice profile.
 The payment is applied to the accrued costs.
 If the payment is larger than the amount currently owed, it will reduce the next automatic charge.
 For clarification, a positive account balance due to advance payments will not be refunded at the end of services.